V4Fire/Client/src/core/component/decorators/prop/README.md

 As mentioned earlier, component props cannot be changed from within the component.
 However, very often there is a need to violate this rule.
 For example, we have a component that implements an input field.
-The component has some initial value, as well as its own, which can be changed during the component life-cycle, for instance, a user entered new text.
+The component has some initial value, as well as its own, which can be changed during the component life cycle, for instance, a user entered new text.
 Technically, this can be done with two parameters: `initialValue` and `value`, which gets its initial value from `initialValue`.
 Next, we need to set watching for the `initialValue` because if the component value changes outside, then the internal value must also be updated.